At Home After a Knee Replacement

 • Knee-straightening exercises and knee bends

 You may begin walking with an assistive device shortly after surgery.
 Ask your surgeon how much weight you should put on your leg.
+Your physical therapist will also instruct you in the following:

 • Climbing stairs one step at a time with support.
 Lead up with the good leg and down with the affected leg